reiver/go-porterstemmer/README.md

 A native Go clean room implementation of the Porter Stemming Algorithm.

+This algorithm is of interest to people doing Machine Learning or Natural Language Processing (NLP).

 This is NOT a port.
 This is a native Go implementation from the human-readable description of the algorithm.